 Responsibilities

-• CNAI: Competence centre and network for AI.
-Central contact partner for AI and point of contact for internal administrative queries.
+- CNAI: Competence centre and network for AI.
+Central point of contact for AI and internal administrative questions (new point of contact at FCh-DTI from 1 February 2026).

 AI is also a focus theme for 2025 in the Digital Switzerland Strategy.